Current Students

 Course offerings will vary from year-to-year, and in some cases, completing a field may require continuing field specialization into the third year.
 A full document detailing the unit requirements is available on the sidebar.

-Beginning in the Fall Quarter of their second year and continuing each quarter until graduation, students will be required to enroll in a faculty-led Research Working Group, which is listed as the ECON 290 series.
-Working groups will typically be led by two or more faculty members.
-Course credit will be given for participating in working groups, but it will not count towards meeting the unit requirements for a student’s specialization or for their elective requirements.
+Beginning in the Fall Quarter of their second year and continuing each quarter until graduation, students will be required to enroll in a faculty-led Research Seminar, which is listed as the ECON 290 series.
+Seminars will typically be led by one or two faculty members.
+Course credit will be given for participating in this seminar, but it will not count towards meeting the unit requirements for a student’s specialization or for their elective requirements.

 Research Paper